-The standard enforcement procedures available to a lender are laid out in the Greek Code of Civil Procedure (the “GCCP”), while other statutes such as the Legislative Decree dated 17.07/13.08.1923 and the Code of Collection of Public Revenues are also applicable, mainly depending on the nature of the creditor (financial institutions and public authorities, respectively).
+The standard enforcement procedures available to a lender are laid out in the Greek Code of Civil Procedure (the GCCP), while other statutes such as the Legislative Decree dated 17 July/13 August 1923 and the Code of Collection of Public Revenues are also applicable, mainly depending on the nature of the creditor (financial institutions and public authorities, respectively).

-Lastly, emergency legislation set off by the COVID-19 pandemic is no longer in force (potentially with minor exceptions for the protection of “vulnerable” debtors), while transitory provisions preserve the procedural rights of the parties.
+Lastly, emergency legislation set off by the COVID-19 pandemic is no longer in force, while transitory provisions preserve the procedural rights of the parties.

 A secured debt may partially recede in the face of another debt (be it older or newer) upon a forced auction, in case it concurs with different categories of debts (see 3.6 Formalities When a Borrower Is in Default).